kentor/www.kentor.dev/posts/2014-10-26-generating-pastel-colors-for-css.md

 of the HSV color space is enough to give you an intuitive sense of why a high value and a low to intermediate saturation would afford a pastel color.

-Awesome, well why don't we just set S = 25% and V = 100% and then randomly pick an H value between 0° and 360° to generate a random pastel.
+Awesome, well why don’t we just set S = 25% and V = 100% and then randomly pick an H value between 0° and 360° to generate a random pastel.
 My first idea was to generate this HSV triplet and then convert it to RGB for CSS to understand.
 While this works, it requires a nontrivial algorithm.
 It turns out CSS supports